raoziqiang/vscode-coding/README.md

 # vscode-coding
-This is private project of excesice.
+This is private project of training.